RyanDan

-RyanDan (born December 5, 1979) is a Canadian musical, songwriting and producing duo, consisting of identical twins Ryan and Dan Kowarsky, whose music is a mix of pop, opera, and classical.
+RyanDan (born December 5, 1979) is a Canadian musical, songwriting and production duo, consisting of identical twins Ryan and Dan Kowarsky, whose music is a mix of pop, opera, and classical.

 The Kowarsky brothers were originally part of the boy band B4-4 (also known as Before Four).
 They later worked as a vocal duo known as RyanDan.
 They have also produced for a number of Canadian artists including Blake McGrath, Danny Fernandes, Tyler Medeiros, Mia Martina, Massari and others.
 They have also appeared as background vocals for Shania Twain in concert.

 Career

 Career beginnings

 Identical twins Ryan and Dan Kowarsky were born December 5, 1979, in Cincinnati, Ohio to Adele Gould and Paul Kowarsky.
 The youngest of five children in a Jewish family, they grew up in the Thornhill neighbourhood north of Toronto.
 Their father, Paul, a South African who attended King David Linksfield (a Jewish day school in Johannesburg, South Africa), is an operatic singer who frequently sang as a cantor in synagogues both in South Africa and after immigrating to Canada.
 Their mother, Adele was diagnosed with Parkinson's disease in 2004.
 In high school, Ryan and Dan shared the lead role in their school's production of Joseph and the Amazing Technicolor Dreamcoat.